 Head into The Park & Drive Arches National Park Scenic Drive

-After short 10 minute drive from Moab Garage Co, you’ll find yourself at the entrance to Arches National Park.
+After a short 10-minute drive from Moab Garage Co, you’ll find yourself at the entrance to Arches National Park.
 Pay your entrance fee and vualá, we’d like to officially welcome you to Arches National Park!

 Stop 1: Make a Pit Stop at Balanced Rock

 Located just off the scenic drive, you’ll find Balanced Rock.
-Balanced Rock is, you guessed it, a balancing rock, but it’s much more impressive than its name portraits.
-A top a slender formation you’ll find a giant teetering rock standing 128 ft (39 m) tall.
+Balanced Rock is, you guessed it, a balancing rock, but it’s much more impressive than its name portrays.
+At the top of a slender formation you’ll find a giant teetering rock standing 128 ft (39 m) tall.

 Balanced Rock can be seen from the park road, or put your vehicle in park and walk the 0.3 mi (0.5 km) roundtrip loop around Balanced Rock to see it from all angles.

 Trail Length: 0.3 mi (0.5 km) loop | Difficulty: Easy